double2win/docs/DDC.md

 Depositing DDC will give you a higher capital allowance to create positions in Double.

 1. Connect your wallet
-2. Click the dropdown arrow in the **Deposit** row.
+2. Click the dropdown arrow in the **Deposit** row
 3. Click the **Select an NFT** button to choose the DDC you would like to deposit
 4. Click the **Deposit** button
-5. Finalize the transaction in your wallet.
+5. Finalize the transaction in your wallet

 ## Withdraw

 1. Connect your wallet
-2. Click the dropdown arrow in the **Deposit** row.
+2. Click the dropdown arrow in the **Deposit** row
-3. Select the  DDC you would like to withdraw.
+3. Select the  DDC you would like to withdraw
-4. Click the **Withdraw** button.
+4. Click the **Withdraw** button

 *Note: DDCs can only be withdrawn if there is enough capital allowance available for the current positions you hold on Double in the capital page.
 If you'd like to remove all DDCs first close all positions before withdrawing.*